designforcontext/aac_review_tool/data/cookbook/How-do-I-keep-track-of-the-source-of-information.md

+---
+title: How do I maintain the provenance of statements in Linked Open Data?
+priority: 3
+october: true
+category: modeling
+todo: true
+---

 ### Problem Statement:

 When the AAC begins to generate a graph of all of the partner's information, many entities that reference the same entity will exist and be reconciled.